A Proud History

 In 1862 when the discovery of gold led to a hastily erected ‘canvas’ town known as “Currajong” which accommodated thousands of hopeful gold seekers.
 A further discovery of gold in 1871 at the nearby Bushman’s Gold Mine helped the district to become one of the richest gold producing areas in the colony.

-In 1873 the then Prime Minister of New South Wales, Sir Henry Parkes, showed his interest in the district by visiting the diggings.
+In 1873 the then Premier of New South Wales, Sir Henry Parkes, showed his interest in the district by visiting the diggings.
 On December 1, 1873 the name of the settlement was changed from Bushmans to Parkes in honour of the great statesman.
 Sir Henry Parkes visited Parkes in 1887 and gave the town the Fontana Bust, which is displayed at Parkes Shire Council.
 In that same year Parkes changed the name of its main street to ‘Clarinda’ - lady Parkes’ Christian name.

 Parkes' sister city relationship with Coventry in the UK was initiated in 1939 and is the oldest sister city link of any Australian town or city.
 The link was forged as Coventry was the birthplace of Sir Henry Parkes, in 1815.
 A replica of Sir Henry Parkes' birthplace, the Moat House Cottage can be seen when visiting the Henry Parkes Centre, alongside the Parkes Visitor Information Centre.